MrR0807/Notes/interview-questions.md

 * How much time do you dedicate to code maintenance/code refactoring?
 * How much time do you spend reviewing code (on average)?
 * Are you using CI/CD?
 What are you using for CI?
 What are you using for CD?
+* How do I locally build the software?
 * How long would it take for change of one line to end up in Production?
 * How do you ensure high code quality?
 Peer code review?
 TDD?
 Sonar?
 * Do you have dedicated testers?